 U.S. Bank Savings Accounts

-U.S. Bank offers five different savings accounts, each of which can link to a checking account and be used for overdraft protection (with the exception of Safe Debit).
+U.S. Bank offers three different savings accounts, each of which can link to a checking account and be used for overdraft protection (with the exception of Safe Debit).

 Note: The APYs may vary depending on your location, so be sure to reference the U.S. Bank website for rates specific to your area.